-30.3 Using other code files in your plugin
+3.30.5 Using other code files in your non-package plugin

 Say you want to include other Python files in your plugin, importing them in your init.py file.
+With this file-only version of loading the plugin (if your plugin isn't imported as a package), this is a bit tricky.

-This can be done if you put the plugin path on the import path.
+But it can be achieved if you put the plugin path on the import path.
 Do it like this in your init.py: